-Palma Short Break Holidays: Palma makes an ideal destination for a short city break adventure, it's also a convenient base for longer stays, especially when exploring the island's glorious coastal scenery, sweeping bays, turquoise waters and white sandy beaches, not forgetting the many lively resorts with their world-class entertainment, dance clubs and music scene.
+Palma Short Break Holidays: Palma makes an ideal destination for a short city break adventure; it's also a convenient base for longer stays, especially when exploring the island's glorious coastal scenery, sweeping bays, turquoise waters and white sandy beaches, not forgetting the many lively resorts with their world-class entertainment, dance clubs and music scene.

 Expand headings for further information:

-Flight4 provides access to holiday flight and cheap airfare search systems, these systems compare the latest flight prices across hundreds of travel website's - in just a few clicks.
+Flight4 provides access to holiday flights and cheap airfare search systems; these systems compare the latest flight prices across multiple travel websites.

-Compare cheap holiday Flight Only Ticket Deals to Palma Majorca (PMI) flying direct from the following UK airports:
+Compare cheap holiday flights to Palma flying direct from the following UK airports:

-Reasons to be happy: Mallorca has 340miles of beautiful coastline, with holiday resorts and accommodation catering for every taste and budget.
-Palma is a perfect blend of old and new, with elegant tree-lined shopping avenues, boutiques, picturesque squares, trendy bars & eateries - great for chilling and people watching.
+Reasons to be happy: Mallorca has 340 miles of beautiful coastline, with holiday resorts and accommodation catering to every taste and budget.
+Palma is a perfect blend of old and new, with elegant tree-lined shopping avenues, boutiques, picturesque squares, trendy bars & eateries - great for chilling and people-watching.

 Mallorca's Popular Resorts:

-Alcudia: Alcudia is one of the islands largest tourist hubs, a medieval town with the longest beaches and beautiful hidden coves, perfect for sunbathing and swimming.
-Alcudia is located on the north east coast, 45km from Palma airport with a transfer time of approximately 1h 30min.
-Alcudia's authentic old town is popular with tourists all year round, due to its 14th-century medieval walls and narrow cobbled streets bustling with picturesque squares, pavement cafes traditional markets and trendy boutiques.
+Alcudia: Alcudia is one of Majorca's largest tourist hubs, a medieval town with the longest beaches and beautiful hidden coves, perfect for sunbathing and swimming.
+Alcudia is located on the northeast coast, 45km from Palma airport, with a transfer time of approximately 1h 30 min.
+Alcudia's authentic old town is popular with tourists throughout the year mainly due to its 14th-century medieval walls and narrow cobbled streets, bustling with picturesque squares, pavement cafes, traditional markets and trendy boutiques.

-Alcudia is hugely popular especially with British holidaymaker's, it's ideal for families and couples and is geared to cater for all ages and tastes.
-Alcudia lies in a large bay and boasts a superb sandy beach with a good line-up of water sports it also has plenty of seafront bars, cafes and tapas restaurants.
-The resort has a nearby waterpark for endless family fun and has plenty of shops and cafe dotted across the resort.
-Alcudia's cosmopolitan nightlife is lively and is mainly centered around the busy port areas.
+Alcudia is hugely popular, especially with British holidaymakers; the resort is ideal for families and couples and is geared to cater for all ages and tastes.
+Alcudia lies in a large bay and boasts a superb sandy beach with a good line-up of water sports - it also has plenty of seafront bars, cafes and tapas restaurants.
+The resort has a nearby waterpark for endless family fun and plenty of shops and cafes dotted across the resort.
+Alcudia's nightlife is cosmopolitan and lively and is mainly centred around the busy port areas.

-If your interests lie in history & culture you wont be disappointed; pay a visit to Palma's most famous landmark the spectacular Catedral-Basílica de Santa María de Mallorca (La Seu).
-This 4th century golden sandstone cathedral is one of Europe’s tallest Gothic structures, it's impossible to miss due to its size and location, high-up on the old city walls.
+If your interests lie in history & culture, you will not be disappointed; visit Palma's most famous landmark, the spectacular Catedral-Basílica de Santa María de Mallorca (La Seu).
+This 13th-century golden sandstone cathedral is one of Europe’s tallest Gothic structures; the Cathedral is impossible to miss due to its size and location, high up on the old city walls.

-The Cathedral is renowned for its spectacular staind-glass central rose window, and for the renovations and interior additions undertaken by the famous Catalan modernist architect Antoni Gaudí.
-One of Gaudi's most notable contributions is the illuminated crown of thorns that hangs over the main altar.
+The Cathedral is renowned for its spectacular stained-glass central rose window and the renovations and interior additions undertaken by the famous Catalan modernist architect Antoni Gaudí.
+One of Gaudi's most notable contributions, is the illuminated crown of thorns that hangs over the main altar.

-With its commanding hilltop position (Bellver means 'lovely view' in Catalan) the castle provides spectacular 360-degree views over the Bay of Palma and beyond.
-The castle also houses Palma's museum of municipal history, and occasionally open air cultural events are held in the castle grounds.
+With its commanding hilltop position (Bellver means 'lovely view' in Catalan) - the castle provides spectacular 360-degree views over the Bay of Palma and beyond.
+The Castell de Bellver also houses Palma's museum of municipal history; and occasionally holds open-air cultural events.
 Top Tip: A visit to Bellver Castle is best combined with the Palma City Sightseeing open-top bus tour.

-Palma Nova: Located on the south west coast with a transfer time of approximately 1 hour.
-The resort has a relaxed feel but if required you can find lots of action nearby if required - as this family-friendly resort is very close to Magaluf's neon nightlife.
+Palma Nova: Located on the southwest coast with a transfer time of approximately 1 hour.
+The resort has a relaxed feel, but you can find lots of action nearby if required - as this family-friendly resort is very close to Magaluf's neon nightlife.
 Palma Nova also has plenty of shops, bars and restaurants to keep you sufficiently nourished.

 Magaluf: Magaluf is a fun resort with an upbeat atmosphere for those wanting chilled days and lively nights.
 The resort has a huge stretch of sand lapped by safe, shallow waters and an endless supply of bars, clubs and restaurants for those wanting to party till dawn.
 An all-round family resort by day but very much trumped by the younger party set looking for fun and adventure when the sun goes down.

-Cala d'Or: Situated on the south eastern coast in Majorca's Riviera.
+Cala d'Or: Situated on the southeastern coast of Majorca's Riviera.
 The resort has a sophisticated charm with the elegance of gleaming yachts swaying in the marina.
-The Cala d'Or and Cala Gran beaches are among the best and these lively areas boast a great choice of shops, upbeat bars and restaurants.
-Nearby Cala Llonga's large, up market marina is host to sophisticated restaurants and cafes.
+The Cala d'Or and Cala Gran beaches are among the best, and these lively areas boast a great choice of shops, upbeat bars and restaurants.
+Nearby Cala Llonga's large, up-market marina is home to sophisticated restaurants and cafes.

 Santa Ponsa: A welcoming place to enjoy a lively holiday.
 A golden stretch of fine sand offers shallow waters safe for swimming and watersports.
-The resort has a great choice of restaurants and a good choice of bars, clubs and dance venues, a resort with a real 24 hrs international flavour for the younger generation.
+The resort has a great choice of restaurants, plus a good selection of bars, clubs and dance venues.
+It's a resort with a 24 hrs international flavour for the younger generation.

-Mallorca's Bus Service: Bus service routes on Majorca are relatively extensive, affordable and clean.
-It's possible to travel to most towns, villages and resorts, however some routes have lots of stops which can lead to longer journey times, there are some express nonstop services on major routes.
-Each area of the island is well connected to Palma, making travelling by bus an exciting and easy way to explore your local region or the island as a whole.
+Mallorca's Bus Service: Bus service routes in Majorca are relatively extensive, affordable and clean.
+It's possible to travel to most towns, villages and resorts - however, some services have lots of stops, which can lead to longer journey times; there are some express nonstop services on major routes.
+All parts of the island are well connected to the capital, Palma, making travelling by bus an exciting and easy way to explore your local holiday region and the island.

 Mallorca Taxis: Taxis are a great way to travel around Mallorca.
-They are white cars with a stripe across the middle and they display a green light on the roof when free.
-All taxis are 'metered for fares' so you don't have to worry about being overcharged.
+They are white cars with a stripe across the middle and a green light on the roof; the light is illuminated when available.
+All taxis are 'metered for fares' - so you don't have to worry about being overcharged.

-Mallorca Nightlife: Majorca has a varied nightlife from floorshow's and live concerts to clubbing and open air dance venues.
-The island has plenty of bars and nightclubs - Palma and the major resorts of La Lonja, Magaluf, Palma Nova, Arenal and Puerto Portals have the largest range of venues to satisfy even the most dedicated party animals.
+Mallorca Nightlife: Majorca has a varied nightlife, from floor shows and live concerts to clubbing and open-air dance venues.
+The island has plenty of bars and nightclubs - Palma (La Lonja) and the major resorts of Magaluf, Palma Nova, Arenal and Puerto Portals have a sizeable range of venues to satisfy even the most dedicated party animals.

-Eating Out in Majorca: Seafood is a specialty right across the island, a classic dish is caldereta de llagosta, a simple but rich and flavorsome spiny lobster stew made with tomatoes and onion.
-Top Tip: Enjoy traditional Mallorcan cuisine as often as you can, it makes full use of the islands home grown produce, with many fish & pork dishes a specialty with lots of garlic, tomato and herb flavourings.
-Don't by shy - always ask a local for recommendations on the best local eateries, it often pays off.
+Eating Out in Majorca: Seafood is a speciality across the island; a classic dish is caldereta de llagosta, a simple but rich and flavoursome spiny lobster stew made with tomatoes and onion.
+Top Tips: (1) Enjoy traditional Mallorcan cuisine as much as possible - as it uses the island's homegrown produce.
+Fish & pork dishes are specialities - with lots of garlic, tomato and herb flavourings.
+(2) Don't be shy - always ask for recommendations on the best local eateries - it will often reward you.

 Palma Airport (PMI).
 Palma Son Sant Joan airport is located five miles (8km) east of Palma.

-Airport Transport and Shuttle Services: Transfers from airport to Palma central, the cheapest way to travel into Palma and beyond is by bus.
-The bus service connects the airport to Palma and to other major towns and resorts on the island, with buses departing from outside the Arrivals terminal.
-Taxi services are recommended, they are usually plentiful, safe and metered.
+Airport Transport and Shuttle Services: Transfers from the airport to Palma central, the cheapest way to travel into Palma and beyond is by bus.
+The bus service connects the airport to Palma, and other major towns and resorts on the island, with buses departing from outside the Arrivals terminal.
+Taxi services are recommended; they are usually plentiful, safe and metered.

-There are also several taxi companies operating from the airport as well as local airport to resort transfer companies.
-Resort transfers can be booked in advance and local resort transfer information can be obtained in the arrivals hall.
-Top Tip: Book your Airport to Resort transfer online (they are reasonably priced), always book well in advance of your arrival at Palma, especially if your travelling at peak times.
+Several taxi services operate from the airport, as well as local airport-to-resort transfer companies.
+Resort transfers can be booked in advance, and local resort transfer information can be obtained in the arrivals hall.
+Top Tip: Book your Airport to Resort transfer online (they are reasonably priced); always book well in advance, especially if travelling at peak times.